useblocks/dwf/presentations/slides/documentations.rst

             Needed documentations depends most on application area (not team or customer).

-    .. revealjs:: What tools needs to be used for docs?
+    .. revealjs:: Which tools can to be used for docs?

         Nearly anything you can imagine